 In the sections below we explain a bit more about keeping each of these with a betta fish, and mention some that should be avoided.

 Most, if not all, plecos are placid around other fish and are very unlikely to get in the way of your betta.
 The first thing you should consider, however, is the size that the fish will grow to.
 We don’t recommend keeping pleco with your betta if your aquarium is less than 40L.
 The smallest aquarium pleco available grows to a minimum length of 8 inches.
 Your betta and pleco will be happiest together in a large aquarium.

 Plecos are great at keeping algae away, it’s their main job.
-That said they may also need to be fed algae wafers (here are some that we recommend).
+That said they may also need to be fed algae wafers.
 This is especially true if they’re in a 40L aquarium, as it may not produce enough algae to keep them naturally well-fed.
 They do poop a lot as well, so make sure you have a filter that can cope with the number of fish in the aquarium.
 Some plecos do have bright colours and large fins, which a betta might take the wrong way.
 This is something to take into account when picking a pleco to live with your betta!

 Here is a list of some easy plecos to keep.
 Remember, some plecos can grow up to 2 metres long!

 - Bristlenose Pleco (8 inches max)